inkle/ink/Documentation/Overview.md

 ### Writing a knot

-The start of a knot is indicated by three equals signs, as follows.
+The start of a knot is indicated by two or more equals signs, as follows.

 	=== top_knot ===